LearnToRunFast/CS_Notes/ASP.NET MVC.md

 | HttpNotFoundResult |  HttpNotFound()   |
 |    EmptyResult     | new EmptyResult() |

+**Action Parameters:**

+1. Embedded in the URL:/movie/edit/1
+2. In the query string: /movie/edit?id=1
+3. In the form data

 **Router:** Select the right controller to handle a request

 ```c#